rdlabo-team/capacitor-brotherprint/README.md

 **This plugin is still in the RC (release candidate) phase.**

-**Brother Print SDK is incompatible with CocoaPods and Minimum Develoyments iOS 14 and is not working at this time, please use Swift Package Manager.**
+**Brother Print SDK is incompatible with CocoaPods and Minimum Developments iOS 14 and is not working at this time, please use Swift Package Manager.**

 ## Supported models